humanmade/altis-browser-security/README.md

 #### Report-Only Policies

-To send a [Content-Security-Policy-Report-Only header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only), use the exact same process described above for the ordinary CSP policies with the alternative `altis.security.browser.report_only_content_security_policies` filter.
+To send a [Content-Security-Policy-Report-Only header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only), use the exact same process described above for the ordinary CSP policies with the alternative filter `altis.security.browser.report_only_content_security_policies`.

 Both normal and report-only policies may be used simultaneously.

 ### Security Headers